 If you turn off “Allow this home to use phone locations,” but leave your individual phone location on, Home & Away routines will stop working, but features that use only your phone location such as Only Ring When Home will continue to work.

 Your devices use presence sensing to determine if you’re home or not.
-When Only Ring When Home is enabled, incoming calls to your Google Nest speakers or displays will occur when you are home, but not when you are away.
+When Only ring when home is enabled, incoming calls to your Google Nest speakers or displays will occur when your phone is at home, but not when your phone is away from home.
 You can view and manage your presence data in the Home app.

-If you opt-in, the Home app uses your phone’s location (determined by cellular and Wi-Fi data) to figure out when you’ve crossed over your geofence, a virtual perimeter around your home that you designate when setting up a feature that uses presence sensing for the first time.
+If you opt-in, the Home app will use your phone’s location to figure out when you’ve crossed over your geofence, a virtual perimeter around your home that you designate when setting up a feature that uses presence sensing for the first time.